These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to name the specific treatment class (especially biologics/immunosuppressants)

-Why: The rating criteria for UC (by analogy to DC 7326) explicitly distinguish between management with oral/topical agents vs. management with immunosuppressants or biologics.
+The rating criteria for UC (by analogy to DC 7326) explicitly distinguish between management with oral/topical agents vs. management with immunosuppressants or biologics.
 Being on a biologic is a 60% criterion marker - failing to mention it loses this distinction.

-Do this instead: Bring a printed medication list with drug names, doses, and start dates.
+Instead: Bring a printed medication list with drug names, doses, and start dates.
 Say explicitly: 'I am currently managed with infliximab infusions, which is a biologic/TNF inhibitor, because mesalamine and steroids were insufficient to control my disease.'

 Impact: Difference between 30% and 60%